Atlinx/Godot-Mono-CustomResourceRegistry/README.md

 1. Delete the C# resource/node script
 2. Rebuild the solution
 3. Open the "CRR" tab and press the **Refresh** button to update the registered custom resources

+Anytime the Plugin registers/unregisters a resource/node, the plugin will print its actions into the **Output** window.

 ## Settings